pySODM¶

 All the simulation projects I’ve undertaken over the past six years required me to do most of the following,

-Its parameters may have time-dependencies
+The model’s parameters may have time-dependencies.

 , and I got tired of recycling the same code over and over again, so I packaged it into pySODM.